 What Ingredients Do I Need to Make Pinto Beans?

 You’ll want to head to the produce section and grab some red onion and cilantro, and the rest of your ingredients are going to come from the spice cupboard, besides the beans themselves, of course!
-Here is the list of ingredients:
+If you’ve ever wondered how to add flavor to canned pinto beans, here is the list of ingredients you’ll need:

 The measurements of each ingredient can be found in the recipe card at the end of this post.